leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 In [Propositions, Proofs, and Indexing](../props-proofs-indexing.md), some equality statements are proved using `simp`.
 All of these equality statements are ones in which the propositional equality is in fact already a definitional equality.
 Typically, statements of propositional equality are proved by first getting them into a form where they are either definitional or close enough to existing proved equalities, and then using tools like `simp` to take care of the simplified cases.
+The `simp` tactic is quite powerful: behind the scenes, it uses a number of fast, automated tools to construct a proof.
+A simpler tactic called `rfl` specifically uses definitional equality to prove propositional equality.
+The name `rfl` is short for _reflexivity_, which is the property of equality that states that everything equals itself.

 Unsticking `appendR` requires a proof that `k = Nat.plusR 0 k`, which is not a definitional equality because `plusR` is stuck on the variable in its second argument.
 To get it to compute, the `k` must become a concrete constructor.